nodrogluap/tamor/README.md

 - The ``subjectID`` must be between 6 and 35 characters (due to a PCGR naming limitation)
 - ``tumorSampleID`` and ``germlineSampleID`` must be the exact ``Sample_Name`` values you used in your Illumina sequencing sample spreadsheets (see samplesheet section below for details).

+The *sixth* column is a unique project ID to which the subject belongs.
+For example if you have two cohorts of lung and breast cancer, assigning individuals to two projects would be logical.
+All project output files go into their own output folders, even if they were sequenced together on the same Illumina sequencing runs.

 The *fourth* column of the paired input sample TSV file is usually ``False``, unless your germline sample is from a leukemia or perhaps a poor quality histology section from a tumor, in which case use ``True``.
 This instructs Dragen to consider low frequency variants in the germline sample to still show up as somatic variants in the tumor analysis output (see default of 0.05 under ``tumor_in_normal_tolerance_proportion`` in ``config.yaml``)